 In December 2019, we announced the launch of a new product line, GoodHemp, as the company's new commercial brand for delivering genetically superior hemp seeds, transplants, flower and extracts.
-The first variety in GoodHemp's catalog, Complia Bot+, is a widely adapted cannabis strain that delivers high cannabinoid (CBD) content (more than 10%) with ultra-low THC, the psychoactive compound in cannabis.
-It is part of the Complia hemp product line Arcadia is bringing to market through GoodHemp, with six additional proprietary varieties in early adopter farmer trials with sales expected in the 2020 season.
+The first products in the GoodHemp catalog include stable varieties for compliant CBD production.
+Additionally, six new proprietary hybrid varieties are in early adopter farmer trials.
+Sales are expected in the 2020 season.